-When To Use A Carolina Rig vs Texas Rig Video
+Watch This When To Use Carolina Rig vs Texas Rig Video

 The movement of the leader allows the bait to swim and rise above the bottom, and fall slowly down.
-For most beginners Carolina rig fishing is easy to do and practice and is very versatile to get your routine rigging and tackle skills to improve.
+For most beginners Carolina rig fishing is easy to do and practice and is very versatile.
+With practice, your rigging and tackle skills will improve.

 The Texas Rig is considered and named specifically for standard rigging with a plastic worm.
 Use a sliding weight, usually bullet shaped, and a hook sufficient for the size worm you have chosen.

-When using a Texas rig for bass fishing, make sure that the hook is sharp and stick the point of the hook directly into the worm head, bring it out the side about 1/8 – 3/16″ below the entry, thread it again.
+When fishing with a Texas rig for bass, make sure that the hook is sharp and stick the point of the hook directly into the worm head, bring it out the side about 1/8 – 3/16″ below the entry, thread it again.

 Rotate the hook around so the point is facing the worm’s body.
 Lay it over the side to see where it should enter in order to hang straight.
 Position the worm straight onto the hook if it is hanging.

 Experiment with different hook placements to find what works best for your fishing situation.

 Watch This Texas Rig How To Set Up Video